TsinghuaDatabaseGroup/DB-GPT/README.md

 ## QuickStart

-> The current version is developed from agentverse and bmtools, to which we are still contributing.
+> The current version is developed from agentverse, to which we are still contributing.

 <br>
 <div align="center">